 Her love is the most sacred thing in my life.
 My mother’s love is reassuring when times are uncertain and abundant when times are exciting and prosperous.
 My mother’s love has shown me how I want to love in return.
 Not just to her, but to everyone I possibly can.
 My mother’s love shows me the blueprint for how to be kind, loyal, hardworking, generous and happy.

 I remember when I was a little kid being dropped off at my Mimi and Grandpa’s house because my mom was off to work.
-I never cried so much and as my mimi held me I screamed bloody murder.
+I never cried so much and as when my Mimi held me and I screamed bloody murder.
 Unfortunately for my mom, who came over to give me a kiss goodbye, she was nearly choked as I grabbed ahold of the fur on the hood of her winter jacket and refused to let go.
 They needed the jaws of life to unclench my fist.
-Okay I exaggerate, but I’m not that far off.
+Okay, I exaggerate, but I’m not that far off.
 There is no stronger me than I was that day and I don’t think there ever will be.
-Little kid me didn’t want to be physically separated from his mother’s love, but now as an adult I understand it runs deeper than proximity.
+Little-kid-me didn’t want to be physically separated from his mother’s love, but now as an adult, I understand it runs deeper than proximity.